North Warwickshire road closures: dozens for motorists to avoid over the next fortnight

 Advertisement

-• M6, from 9pm October 13 to 6am October 14, slight delays (under 10 minutes): M6 southbound, junction 5 to junction 4, lane closure for carriageway - reconstruction/renewal.
+• M69, from 8pm October 18 to 6am October 19, slight delays (under 10 minutes): M69 both directions M6 jct two to M69 jct one, lane closures for horticulture (cutting and planting).

-• A5, from 9pm October 14 to 6am October 15, slight delays (under 10 minutes): M42 northbound, jct 10 entry slip road, lane closure for barrier repairs.
+• M6, from 9pm October 20 to 6am October 21, moderate delays (10-30 minutes): M6 southbound, Corley services entry and exit slip roads, carriageway closure for barrier repairs.

+• A5, from 8pm October 23 to 6am October 31, slight delays (under 10 minutes): A5 Watling Street off, junction 10 M42 westbound, Lane closure on behalf of STW.

 Advertisement